elsehow/simple-charm/README.md

 path refers to some file that exposes a function. the arguments to this function will be Kefir streams, one for each `[emitter, event]` pair passed to charm.

+see examples/multiple-streams/ for an example with multiple in-streams

 this function returns a Kefir stream as well - a stream of return values from the function in app.js